-She is the 2019 World of Children honoree, a 2019 Gloria Barron Prize for Young Heroes winner and a 2019 CNN Young Wonder.
-Grace is a freshman honors student enrolled in the Global Studies International Baccalaureate program at Edgewood High School.
+She is the 2019 World of Children honoree, a 2019 CNN Young Wonder and a 2020 Hormel Foods 10 Under 20 Food Hero.
+Grace is a sophomore honors student enrolled in the Global Studies International Baccalaureate program at Edgewood High School.
 She is a member of St. James AME Church-Green Street.
 She plays the trumpet, French horn and mellophone in her school marching and jazz bands, and enjoys dancing in her church’s liturgical dance ministry and singing with the young adult contemporary choir at her church.

 She is the daughter of T’Jae and Theodore Ellis, Jr., and Winston Callwood, and granddaughter to NeAnni Y. Ife.